Common Questions

 How much does counseling cost?

 The cost of counseling varies depending on your geographic location and whether counseling is being provided by a community mental health center or similar agency or by a counselor in private practice (such as Still Waters Counseling).
-For clients with health insurance that does not cover mental health care and others who cannot afford the counselor’s standard fee, some private practice counselors will lower their fee on a sliding scale basis or will work out a payment plan.
+For clients without health insurance who cannot afford the counselor’s standard fee, some private practice counselors will lower their fee on a sliding scale basis or will work out a payment plan.
 Your counselor should explain to you, prior to beginning the counseling relationship, all financial arrangements related to professional services.

 At Still Waters Counseling, we assist you in estimating what your insurance might pay and what your out of pocket cost may be.
 However, co-pays and deductible fees are payable at the time of service.
 See our Fee Agreement, found in our Client Forms tab, to learn more about specific costs.
 We are very willing to work with you regarding your bill if you have trouble paying your portion.